-Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
-Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
-Seek medical attention without delay; if pain persists or recurs seek medical attention.
-Skin Contact Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
+Eye Contact If this product comes in contact with eyes: Wash out immediately with water.
+If irritation continues, seek medical attention.
+Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
 Flush skin and hair with running water (and soap if available).
 Seek medical attention in event of irritation.
+If failure/misuse of high pressure/hydraulic equipment results in injection of grease/oil through the skin seek urgent medical attention.
+Treat as surgical emergency.
 Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
 Other measures are usually unnecessary.
 Ingestion Immediately give a glass of water.
 First aid is not generally required.
 If in doubt, contact a Poisons Information Centre or a doctor.
-If spontaneous vomiting appears imminent or occurs, hold patient's head down, lower than their hips to help avoid possible aspiration of vomitus.